embEDUx/documentation/src/usage/uboot.md

     ```

 1. Modify *UBOOT\_VERSION* in ***build*** to the desired version, which is also
-   the name of the *uboot* branch.
-Also modify *UBOOT\_CONFIG* to the platform
+   the name of the *uboot* branch you created in the previous chapter.
+Also
-   configuration for **U-Boot**.
-In this case we expect a default configuration
+   modify *UBOOT\_CONFIG* to the platform configuration for **U-Boot**.
+In this
-   for you platform within the **U-Boot** source.
-If this isn't the case, please
+   case we expect a default configuration for you platform within the **U-Boot**
-     read furhter informations at [background/uboot](../background/uboot.md).
-If
+   source.
+If this isn't the case, please read furhter informations at
-     needed also modify the *FIRMWARE\_IMG* to the format that your platform
+   [background/uboot](../background/uboot.md).
+If needed also modify the
-     expects, or add more files if needed.
+   *FIRMWARE\_IMG* to the format that your platform expects, or add more files
+   if for example your platform needs also the second stage bootloader binary.

     ```
 ...